ameet01/codedash/README.md

 - Allowing players to play and race at the exact same time using Websockets.

 ## Things we accomplished this weekend
+- Watched a node.js/express/react tutorial
-- We have started a basic Node application and incorporated Express/MongoDB/React that has very basic routing/implementation when displayed on our server.
+- Implemented a Node application and incorporated Express/PostgreSQL/React that has very basic routing/implementation when displayed on our server.

 ## Group Members & Work Breakdown